nodejs/TSC/Moderation-Policy.md

 Moderation team members are Collaborators nominated by either the TSC or CommComm and must be approved by *both* committees.
-If there are no objections after 72 hours, the nomination becomes automatic.
+If there are no objections after seven days, the nomination is automatically accepted.
 If there are objections to a specific nomination, then a simple majority vote of each the TSC and CommComm members in *favor* of the nomination is required.
 Moderators are removed from the Moderation Team following the same process.
 Votes to remove moderators succeed only if a simple majority of both committees is in *favor* of removal.

 Once per month, the Moderation Team must provide a report of all Moderation actions taken by the Moderation Team to both the CommComm and TSC.